Fast Grants Program

 • Lant Pritchett, Development Economist

-• L. Rafael Reif, President Emeritus, MIT
+• Leo Rafael Reif, President Emeritus, MIT

 • Rajat Suri, Co-Founder, Lima, Presto, Lyft